aidotse/Team-rahma.ai/README.md

     --output_dir=/output_dir
 ```

+---

-**Notice:** The internal evaluation uses [`CellProfiler`](https://github.com/CellProfiler/CellProfiler).
+**Important notice:** The internal evaluation uses [`CellProfiler`](https://github.com/CellProfiler/CellProfiler).
 Instead of simply cloning CP from the official repository, we had to fix some issues with the official code, and therefore needed to add CP into the codebase, in folder `CellProfiler/`.
 CP has their own non-MIT license, however, CP is only needed for the evaluation and the folder `CellProfiler/` can be simply deleted from the codebase.

+---